 Disclosure Law for Home Sale

-Unless the buyer and seller agree to waive this requirement the seller is obliged to deliver to the potential buyer a completed written disclosure statement before even the buyer makes a written offer for the property.
+Unless the buyer and seller agree to waive this requirement, the seller must deliver a completed written disclosure statement to the potential buyer before even the buyer makes a written offer for the property.